 For further details please call Jamie on 0411 712 948 or Sara on 0488 767 761.

-The Warran Warran Maar Programs are proudly supported by the Victorian Office for Youth as part of the Aboriginal Youth Mentoring Project, and in partnership with Koorie Youth Council (KYC) and the Youth Affairs Council of Victoria (YACVic).
+The Warran Warran Maar Program is proudly supported by the Victorian Office for Youth as part of the Aboriginal Youth Mentoring Project, and in partnership with Koorie Youth Council (KYC) and the Youth Affairs Council of Victoria (YACVic).

 Maar Meerreng (Man to Earth)

-The focus of this Program will be on strengthening the male’s role and responsibility in Family and Community from an Indigenous perspective.
+The focus of this Program will be on strengthening the male’s role and responsibility in Family and Community from an Aboriginal perspective.

 Parrayt Thanampool (Girl to Woman)

 The Parrayt Thanampool (girl to Woman) Program is a cultural learning, strengthening and connection program for Indigenous girls aged between 12 to 15 years who live in the West Metro Region who have been impacted by family violence.
 The Program has a No to Violence message and is funded by the West Metro Indigenous Family Violence Regional Action Group.

 The Program is free for up to 12 girls and includes: